BenjaSanchez/HIPPO/README.md

 HIPPO (Heuristic Iterative Procedure for Parameter Optimization) is the companion software of the publication:

-Benjamín J. Sánchez, Daniela C. Soto, Héctor Jorquera, Claudio A. Gelmi, José R. Pérez-Correa.
+_BenjamÃ­n J. SÃ¡nchez, Daniela C. Soto, HÃ©ctor Jorquera, Claudio A. Gelmi, JosÃ© R. PÃ©rez-Correa.
 HIPPO: An iterative reparametrization method for identification and calibration of dynamic bioreactor models of complex processes.
-Industrial & Engineering Chemistry Research. (http://www.dx.doi.org/10.1021/ie501298b)
+Industrial & Engineering Chemistry Research._ (http://www.dx.doi.org/10.1021/ie501298b)

-HIPPO was programmed by Benjamín J. Sánchez (@BenjaSanchez), excluding the functions identifica, ksensibilidadBSB and intconfianzaBSB, that were programmed by Dr. Claudio Gelmi (www.systemsbiology.cl), Engineering School, Pontificia Universidad Católica de Chile.
+HIPPO was programmed by BenjamÃ­n J. SÃ¡nchez (@BenjaSanchez), excluding the functions identifica, ksensibilidadBSB and intconfianzaBSB, that were programmed by Dr. Claudio Gelmi (www.systemsbiology.cl), Engineering School, Pontificia Universidad CatÃ³lica de Chile.

 HIPPO is available for free at http://www.systemsbiology.cl/tools/ No technical support is provided for its use.

-Last update: 2014-11-19
+Last update: 2014-11-20

 ========================

 ## Required Software:

 * MATLAB (7.5 or higher) + Optimization Toolbox.
 * Scatter Search for MATLAB (SSm, available free of charge for academic users at http://www.iim.csic.es/~gingproc/ssmGO.html)

 ## Functions Included: